Treating erectile dysfunction

 - vardenafil – sold under the brand name Levitra

-Sildenafil and vardenafil work for about eight hours and they are designed to work 'on demand'.
+Sildenafil, vardenafil and avanafil work for about eight hours and they are designed to work 'on demand'.
 Tadalafil lasts for up to 36 hours and is more suitable if you require treatment for a longer period of time, for example, over a weekend.

 Depending on the type of PDE-5 inhibitor you are taking and the dose, it should take about 30-60 minutes before it starts to work.
-With sildenafil and vardenafil, you should be able to have sex from one to 10 hours after taking the medicine.
+With sildenafil, vardenafil and avanafil, you should be able to have sex from one to 10 hours after taking the medicine.
 After taking tadalafil, the effects will last for up to 36 hours.

-It may take longer to notice the effects of the tablet if it is taken with food, so you should take your PDE-5 inhibitor on an empty stomach.
+It may take longer to notice the effects if the tablet is taken with food, so it's best to take it on an empty stomach.
 You can then eat after an hour without affecting the medicine.

 Only take one tablet within a 24-hour period.